ctechfilmuniversity/lecture_procedural_generation_and_simulation/assignments/winter/10/readme.md

 For my animation I exported 1000 OBJs.
 Now the only step that is to finally create the Alembic that I wanted since the very beginning.
 Both Blender and Maya are flexible enough for this task, but in both cases it's a bit hacky (you can ask Vivien how to do it in Maya).
 I use Blender because it's free, here's a short tutorial:

-I got this workaround from this forum thread.
+I got this workaround from [this forum thread](https://blenderartists.org/t/stop-motion-obj-obj-stl-ply-sequence-importer-v2-1-1/670105/107).

 Now it's finally Unity-Time!
 I'd like to point out that the following workflow is in large the result of Vivien's additional reasearch.
 Without her I would not have made it through the 10000000000000000000 mental breakdowns that Houdini caused me.

+I used [this tutorial](https://learn.unity.com/tutorial/particle-system-lights#) for the particle systems.

 ## Final Thoughts